 Furthermore, key individuals within relevant ministries will be identified as focal points to represent their sectors within the multi-stakeholder coordination platforms.
-A wider network of national staff among the private sector and United Nations and NGO partners will be engaged for driving the nutrition-sensitive agenda within their sectors.
-Inter-sectoral programming at the subnational level will also require the development of dedicated staff's capacities in cross-sectoral planning, management and coordination as well as in nutrition information management systems.
-Adequate orientation and trainings are required to enhance their understanding of nutrition, multisectoral approaches, governance, and others.
+In addition, a wider network of national staff among the private sector and UN and NGO partners, will be engaged for driving the nutrition sensitive agenda within their sectors.
+Inter-sectoral programming at the sub-national level will also require develop of dedicated staff's capacities in cross-sectoral planning, management and coordination as well as in nutrition information management systems.
+Adequate orientation and trainings are required to enhance their understanding on nutrition, multi-sectorally, approaches, governance etc.

-Monitoring and evaluation is another cross-cutting function to be performed and supervised by the members of the multi-stakeholder coordination platforms.
-This requires the nomination of focal points and dedicated trainings and capacity-building measures to increase their knowledge base and qualify them to perform effective reporting, monitoring and evaluation.
-A gender-sensitive approach should be ensured, such as ensuring sex disaggregation of monitoring information.
-Details on the structure and responsibilities for monitoring and evaluation is presented in Chapter I on M&E.
+Monitoring and evaluation is another cross-cutting function to be performed and supervised by the members of the multi-sectoral platform.
+This requires the nomination of focal points and dedicated trainings and capacity building measures to increase their knowledge base and qualify them to perform an effective reporting, monitoring and evaluation.
+Details on the structure and responsibilities for monitoring and evaluation is presented at the M&E chapter.

-Recognizing the priorities and potentials of each sector, accounting for implementation capacity of a given sector at the subnational level, and investing in capacity development of decentralized multisectoral governance will be key to achieving coordinated multisectoral cooperation.
+Recognising the priorities and potentials of each sector, accounting for implementation capacity of a given sector at the sub-national level and investing in capacity development of decentralised multi-sector governance will be key to achieving coordinated multi-sectoral cooperation.

-Managing financial resources for nutrition is a relatively new area and will require a thorough assessment, planning and establishment of public sector's on-budget and financial management procedures for nutrition.
+Managing financial resources for nutrition is a relatively new area, and will require a throughout assessment, planning and establishment of a public sector's on budget and financial management procedures for nutrition.
 This will require the development of institutional and financial human resource capacities.